An enhanced Euler characteristic of sutured instanton homology: Decomposition associated to tangles

 Moreover, we have Hence where $q$ is the order of the tangle $\al$.
+Since the surfaces after stabilizations are disjoint from the bypass arcs, the bypass maps are grading preserving by Proposition \ref{prop: bypass maps preserves gradings}.
 The vanishing results follow from term (2) of Theorem \ref{thm_2: grading in SHG}, and \textit{a priori} we do not know if $\shg(-M_T,-\Ga_j,S_j,i)$ is non-vanishing for $i\in\{i_{min}^j,i^{j}_{min}\}$. \erem

 From the vanishing results and the exact triangles in Lemma \ref{lem_3: graded bypass triangle}, the following lemma is straightforward.
 For any $i\in\intg,n\in\mathbb{N}$, let $\psi_{\pm,n+1}^{n,i}$ be the restriction of $\psi_{\pm,n+1}^{n}$ on the $i$-th grading associated to $S_n$.